AWS News Blog

 |VM Formats||VMDK, VHD, RAW||VMDK, VHD, RAW, OVA|

 Because ImportImage and ImportSnapshot use an image file in S3 as a starting point, you now have several choices when it comes to moving your images to the cloud.
-You can use the AWS Management Console, AWS Command Line Interface (CLI), AWS Tools for Windows PowerShell, or custom tools built around the S3 API (be sure to take advantage of multipart uploads if you do this).
+You can use the AWS Management Console, AWS Command Line Interface (AWS CLI), AWS Tools for Windows PowerShell, or custom tools built around the S3 API (be sure to take advantage of multipart uploads if you do this).
 You can also use AWS Import/Export to transfer your images using physical devices.

 The image file that you provide to ImportImage will typically be an OVA package, but other formats are also supported.
 The file contains images of one or more disks, a manifest file, certificates, and other data associated with the image.